Phloroglucinol: Tautomerism and acid-base behavior

 But it behaves also like a benzenetriol as the three hydroxyl groups can be methylated to give 1,3,5-trimethoxybenzene.

 For the neutral compound, the keto tautomers are undetectable spectroscopically.
 Upon deprotonation, the keto tautomer predominates.

 Other reactions

 From water, phloroglucinol crystallizes as the dihydrate, which has a melting point of 116–117 °C, but the anhydrous form melts at a much higher temperature, at 218–220 °C. It does not boil intact, but it does sublime.

-The Hoesch reaction allows the synthesis of 1-(2,4,6-Trihydroxyphenyl)ethanone from phloroglucinol.
+The Hoesch reaction allows the synthesis of 2,4,6-trihydroxyacetophenone (THAP) from phloroglucinol.

 Leptospermone can be synthesized from phloroglucinol by a reaction with isovaleroylnitrile in the presence of a zinc chloride catalyst.

 Pentacarbon dioxide, described in 1988 by Günter Maier and others, can be obtained by pyrolysis of 1,3,5-cyclohexanetrione (phloroglucin).

-Phloroglucinol readily forms 5-aminoresorcinol (aka Phloramine) in aqueous ammonia at low temperatures.
+Phloroglucinol readily forms 5-aminoresorcinol (aka phloramine) in aqueous ammonia at low temperatures.

 Reaction of phloroglucinol and phloretic acid gives 30% yield of phloretin.